For urgent consular assistance call

 More information:

-If authorities suspected you have COVID-19, you'll be quarantined at a local facility, possibly for an extended period.
+If authorities assess you have COVID-19, you may be required to isolate at home or be quarantined at a local facility.

-Check the Australian Immunisation Handbook (Department of Health) before you travel to Myanmar.
+Check the Australian Immunisation Handbook (Department of Health and Aged Care) if you chose to travel to Myanmar despite our advice.

-Make sure you're up to date with recommended vaccinations, including polio (Department of Health).
+Make sure you're up to date with recommended vaccinations, including polio (Department of Health and Aged Care).
 You may need a booster.

-Speak with your doctor about your travel plans.
+Speak with your doctor.
 If you're not sure if you're vaccinated for polio, ask.
 Also check your need for vaccines for:

 In many areas, insect-borne diseases are widespread.
 These include: